SltnBM/password-checker/README.md

 2. 📦 No external libraries required

 ## 🚀 How to Use
 1. 🐍 Make sure you have Python installed (Python 3 recommended).
+Download it from [python.org](https://www.python.org/downloads/).
 2. 📥 Clone the repository
     ```bash
     git clone https://github.com/SltnBM/password-checker.git